nprigent/Intro2ITSecCourse/doc/slides.md

 ## EBIOS, a risk analysis methodology

-A _risk analysis_ is performed in order to define what should be secured.
+A _risk analysis_ is performed in order to define what should be protected, and against what.

 EBIOS (_Expression des Besoins et Identification des Objectifs de Sécurité_) is a risk analysis methodology that follows the following procedure :

-- Definition of the context and perimeter
+- Definition of context and perimeter

 - Unwanted events analysis

 - Threat scenarios analysis

-- Risks analysis, based on the impact and probability of occurrence
+- Risks analysis, based on the impact and probability of occurrence of unwanted events

 - Security measures analysis